cyyself/wg-bench/README.md

 ## How to use

-In most distros, `wireguard-tools` and `iperf3` are the only required packages.
+On most distros, `wireguard-tools` and `iperf3` are the only two required packages.

-In OpenWRT, packages `ip-full` and `kmod-veth` are also required.
+On OpenWRT, packages `ip-full` and `kmod-veth` are also required.

 ```shell
 sudo ./setup-netns.sh